sindresorhus/gulp-chmod/readme.md

 }
 ```

-Pass null to not set permissions on files (useful if you only want to set permissions on directories).
+Pass `null` to not set permissions on files.
+Useful if you only want to set permissions on directories.

 #### dirMode

 Type: `true`, `number`, `object`

-Same as mode but will be applied to directories.
-Pass `true` to use mode value.
+Same as `mode`, but applies to directories.
+Specify `true` to use the same value as `mode`.

 ## Tip